benjaminthhansen073-pixel/THH-HUB-FIND-THE-NEEDLE/README.md

 end

 local function stopAutoSell()
-	autoSellEnabled =
+	autoSellEnabled = false
-		false
 end

+--// DIAMOND

 local function startAutoDiamond()
 	if autoDiamondEnabled then
 		return
 	end

-	autoDiamondEnabled =
+	autoDiamondEnabled = true
-		true

-	for object in pairs(
+	for object in pairs(diamondCache) do
-		diamondCache
-	) do
 		if object.Parent then
-			queueDiamond(
-				object
-			)
+			queueDiamond(object)
 		end
 	end

 	task.spawn(function()

 		while autoDiamondEnabled
 			and screenGui
 			and screenGui.Parent do